News

 The extension of compensation for anxiety-related harm

-According to a judgment of the Plenary Assembly of 5 April 2019, Plenary Assembly, n°18-17442, Published in the bulletin As a reminder, Law 98-1194 of December 23, 1998 allowed employees who were particularly exposed to asbestos to benefit from early retirement even if they had not developed an occupational disease linked to this exposure.
-The required condition was to have worked in an establishment mentioned in Article 41 of this Law.
-Employees, who meet the conditions required by this Law, were also able to request the payment of damages for anxiety damage, which is linked to having been exposed to this particularly toxic material.
-Indeed, the moral damage resulting for an employee from the risk of developing an illness induced by his exposure to asbestos consists only of anxiety damage, the compensation for which repairs all the psychological disorders resulting from the knowledge of such a risk.
-But the Plenary Assembly of the Court of Cassation, in its judgment delivered on April 5, 2019, went even further since now, even employees who do not meet the condition set out in the aforementioned Article 41 can hope obtain compensation for their anxiety damages when they have been exposed to asbestosThis ruling represents a very interesting step forward in increasing the employer's liability, as the employer has an obligation to ensure the safety of its employees.
-It should be noted that both the Social Chamber and the Criminal Chamber of the Court of Cassation are tending to toughen their decisions with regard to employers.
+According to a judgment of the Plenary Assembly of 5 April 2019, Plenary Assembly, n°18-17442, Published in the bulletin As a reminder, Law 98-1194 of December 23, 1998, allowed employees who were particularly exposed to asbestos to benefit from early retirement even if they had not developed an occupational disease related to this exposure.
+The required condition was having worked in an establishment mentioned in Article 41 of this Law.
+Employees who met the conditions required by this Law were also able to claim damages for anxiety-related harm, which is linked to having been exposed to this particularly toxic material.
+Indeed, the moral harm suffered by an employee from the risk of developing an illness caused by their asbestos exposure consists solely of anxiety-related harm, the compensation for which covers all the psychological distress resulting from the knowledge of such a risk.
+But the Plenary Assembly of the Court of Cassation, in its ruling of April 5, 2019, went even further, since now even employees who do not meet the condition set forth in the aforementioned Article 41 can hope obtain compensation for their anxiety damages when they have been exposed to asbestosThis ruling represents a significant step forward in increasing the employer's liability, as they have a strict obligation to ensure the safety of their employees.
+It is worth noting that both the Social Chamber and the Criminal Chamber of the Court of Cassation are tending to toughen their decisions regarding employers.

 Follow me also on :